jewelsofthought/neshama/site/posts/qkab/gravity.md

 > Gravity is the breath of God that I breath in order to live

 GRAVITY is the expression of the dark energy, the void that holds all of creation.
 It is not an internal force.
-It does not come from “mass” (which is the energy) of the object.
-It is the way the (energetic) “mass” interacts with this dark energy.
+It does not come from "mass" (which is the energy) of the object.
+It is the way the (energetic) "mass" interacts with this dark energy.
 In fact, mass is the name we give to the gravitational energy of the object itself.

-It is this energy that keeps everything “moving”.
+It is this energy that keeps everything "moving".
 For if we removed gravity and retained all other energies, what would we have?
 What would the world, our universe look like?
-It is very likely that there would be no interactions &mdash; or no “meaningful” ones.
+It is very likely that there would be no interactions &mdash; or no "meaningful" ones.

 To understand this we need to take a journey into infinity.[^5] Talk about synchronicities!
 I have just been talking about the singularity, the point where the opposing points co-exist, the singularity from which the duality emerges &mdash; thus eventually attaining the sufficient complexity through for the requirement of continuity &mdash; to proceed.